 7] Set up Automatic Backup/Restore feature

-Windows offers an inhouse solution for backup and restore files, and system partition in Windows 10.
+Windows offers an in-house solution for backup and restore files, and system partitions.
 You can schedule, choose which drives to backup, files, and more.
 Make sure to always backup files to an external drive.
-I always suggest using a professional backup software apart from what Windows has to offer.
+I always suggest using professional backup software apart from what Windows has to offer.

 8] Create a bootable USB media